jimimased/multimodal_rag_pipeline/multimodal_rag_pipeline/GETTING_STARTED.md

 This guide will help you get started with the Multimodal RAG Pipeline, a comprehensive system for processing documents containing text, images, audio, and complex PDF layouts.

+## Hybrid VSCode/Google Colab Workflow

+The pipeline is designed to support a hybrid workflow:
+1. Design and develop the pipeline architecture in VSCode
+2. Implement GPU-intensive components to run in Google Colab
+3. Create a modular design that works across both environments

 ## Installation

 ### Option 1: Install from the current directory